diequies/100daysofdata/README.md

 ---

+### **Day 73 of #100DaysOfData Challenge**

+Today I had time to spend in the Omdena project, not only coding but more important, having a meeting to define the steps.
+As always, also spent some time with Maria's code, which is actually being quite educational as Pandas and Numpy practice.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+From the meeting we defined the scenarios we want to show in the demo, and I have almost finished coding the database variations for them.
+The next step will be to understand the overall code to be able to call the API and get recommendations, which will not be trivial for me.

+---

 ### **Days 70, 71 and 72 of #100DaysOfData Challenge**

 The first two days I have been so busy that I could just spend some time in Maria's code.
 They day 72 I could have more time and progress in almost all the open fronts.
 Hopefully I can avoid in the future such improductive days in a row.